simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 Comparing the beauties of nature, and the unique gardens of Nishad and Shalimar laid out by the Great Moguls Akbar and Jehangir with the sad realities of the native city of Srinagar, one is always struck by the deep contrast.
 We were glad to leave the "Indian Venice" and to feel ourselves again in the open country of the beautiful valley.
 We hired a large house boat, *The Monarch*, belonging to a sympathetic Kashmiri, Sobra Wanganu, and started for a short trip to Vulur Lake.

 The trip along the channels offers little of interest.
 The boat slowly moves past low-lying banks.
 The water channels are narrow and the water not always clear.
 The big lake of Vulur lies engirded by high mountain ranges and in fine weather wonderful shadows play on the mountain sides.
 We landed at Bandipur, a small village with some commissariat barracks, lying at the head of the Gilgit Road that leads across Gilgit, Hunza, and Sarikol to Kashgar and the Tarim basin.
 We experienced a violent windstorm on the lake, which broke all the ropes by which the boat was secured to the shore and almost carried it away into the open.
 The boatmen spent several anxious hours fighting the storm.
 The house boats are not seagoing and never venture into the open in windy weather.
-The dunga boat, in which our Chinese interpreter and servants wae staying, had its roof carried away by the wind.
+The *dunga* boat, in which our Chinese interpreter and servants were staying, had its roof carried away by the wind.
 Since boatmen considered our position very unsafe, we had to curtail our visit on the lake.

 The next day proved to be fine and we had enough time to recross the lake into the channel.
 The afternoon was stormy again, but we were not affected by it.